jamerson/stocks-service/README.md

 ## Building

-Another compose file is provided to facilitate the image building process (`docker-compose.build.yml build --no-cache`), go to `stocksservice` folder and run the following command to re-build and generate a new JAR file:
+Another compose file is provided to facilitate the image building process (`docker-compose.build.yml build --no-cache`), go to `stocksservice` folder and run the following command to rebuild and generate a new JAR file:

 ```sh
 stocksservice
 ./mvnw clean package
 ```

 A new `stocksservice/target/stocks-service-service-1.0-SNAPSHOT.jar` will be created.
-After that the `springboot` image needs to be recreated.
+After that, the `springboot` image needs to be recreated.

 1. Stop and destroy the current containers, first: